kontent-ai/model-generator-net/README.md

 ## How to use

 You must provide ProjectId.
-Optionaly, you can also provide namespace name and output directory.
-Last parameter `--withtypeprovider` indicates wheter the `CustomTypeProvider` class should be generated (see [Customizing the strong-type binding logic](https://github.com/Kentico/delivery-sdk-net/wiki/Working-with-Strongly-Typed-Models-%28aka-Code-First-Approach%29#customizing-the-strong-type-binding-logic)#adding-support-for-runtime-type-resolution) for more info).
+Optionally, you can also provide namespace name and output directory.
+Last parameter `--withtypeprovider` indicates whether the `CustomTypeProvider` class should be generated (see [Customizing the strong-type binding logic](https://github.com/Kentico/delivery-sdk-net/wiki/Working-with-Strongly-Typed-Models-(aka-Code-First-Approach)#customizing-the-strong-type-binding-logic) for more info).

 ```
 CloudModelGenerator.exe --projectid "<projectid>" [--namespace "<custom-namespace>"] [--outputdir "<output-directory>"] [--withtypeprovider]